Dog Owner Refuses To Give Up The Elevator To Someone Who Has A Dog Phobia

 He does not need to get in

 Important psychological principles, such as cognitive restructuring, can help individuals reframe their thoughts about dogs.
-According to Dr. Albert Ellis, the founder of Rational Emotive Behavior Therapy, identifying irrational beliefs is crucial for overcoming fears.
-His approach encourages individuals to challenge negative thoughts surrounding their phobia.
+Identifying irrational beliefs is crucial for overcoming fears.
+This approach encourages individuals to challenge negative thoughts surrounding their phobia.

 By replacing these thoughts with more rational beliefs, individuals can reshape their emotional responses and reduce anxiety over time, leading to healthier interactions with dogs.